signalwerk/worker/README.md

 ### Security

 The admin interface is secured by an API key that is set in the environment variables.
 You will be prompted to enter this key when accessing the admin interface.
-After successful authentication, the key is stored in a secure HTTP-only cookie.
+After successful authentication, the key is stored in a cookie.

 ### Admin Interface